706-419-3883

 Besides elimination of inflammatory and carcinogenic compounds in meat, vegetarian diets help in other ways.

 1. They can slow down the growth of cancer.
 In an in vitro study, women ate different diets.
 Their blood was then dripped on human cancer cells growing in a petri dish.
-Women who ate plant-based diets for just two weeks were found to suppress the growth of three different types of breast cancer.21 A vegetarian diet, when coupled with other healthful lifestyle changes, can slow down the progression of low-grade prostate cancer.22
+Women who ate plant-based diets for just two weeks were found to suppress the growth of three different types of breast cancer.15 A vegetarian diet, when coupled with other healthful lifestyle changes, can slow down the progression of low-grade prostate cancer.16

 Please do not misunderstand.
 We are not saying vegetarian diets always slow down the progression of cancer nor take the place of appropriate medical treatment.
-Vegetarian diets provide a boost to the immune system if one does have cancer.
+Healthful vegetarian diets provide a boost to the immune system if one does have cancer.
+In all fairness, it is not just diet or avoidance of animal protein that may help cancer to develop and spread.
+Eating a high sugar diet, or a high-fat diet, alcohol consumption, obesity, excessive calorie intake, specific nutrient deficiencies, and disturbed circadian rhythms increase inflammation.

 2. Prognosis may improve on a vegetarian diet.
-Even while being treated with chemotherapy, the type of animal protein consumed can make a big difference.
+Even while being treated with chemotherapy, the type of protein consumed can make a big difference.
 In one experiment, mice with ovarian cancer were divided into two groups.
 One group ate 20% of their calories from soy protein.
 The other group received their protein calories from casein.
-The prognosis of the 20% plant protein group was better than that of the 20% animal protein group with or without chemotherapy.23
+The prognosis of the 20% plant protein group was better than that of the 20% animal protein group with or without chemotherapy.17

 Vegetarian Diet and the Immune System